Welcome to IU Northwest Health Information Management

 Graduates of the BS program will be eligible to take the RHIA exam, offered through the AHIMA.

-BS program note: The Health Information Administration (HIA) program is in Candidacy Status, pending acreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-This accreditation is required for the student to write the national certification exam, the RHIA, upon graduation.
+The Health Information Administration Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Career opportunities are plentiful nationwide as both professional designation enables employment in any state.